ibm-wsc/cloud-native-linuxone/docs/cloud-lab/application-promotion/promote.md

           failureThreshold: 3
       ```

       This looks almost identical to the `startupProbe` above other than having a much lower `failureThreshold`.
 The `startupProbe` is making sure the container of a given pod of your application's deployment is alive when it first starts up (It is allowing time for that startup to occur).
 On the other hand, the `liveness` probe above is making sure your application stays alive throughout its lifecycle.
-Therefore, it has a much lower `failureThreshold` to enable [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/){target="_blank" rel="noopener noreferrer"} to quickly respond (restart the container) when the container becomes deadlocked.
+Therefore, it has a much lower `failureThreshold` to enable [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/){target="_blank" rel="noopener"} to quickly respond (restart the container) when the container becomes deadlocked.

 3. Readiness probes: